 Rising Sun, IN

-20: Cruise-in, Music & Movie.
+17: Cruise-in, Music & Movie.
 6-10 p.m. on the Riverfront in Rising Sun.
 In case of rain, will be moved to Heritage Hall on Main Street.
 Free event.
 (812) 438-2750.

-11: Westport Row & Kayak Club Evening on the River Paddle.
-5-8 p.m.
+16: Westport Row & Kayak Club event.
+Hike and swim on historic property, 5-8 p.m.
 Presented by the Oldham County Historical Society.
 Tickets $20 per person, includes dinner and drinks.
 (502) 222-0826.